-Though we do not have specific data for each child on Medica, we ask our providers to follow the Institute for Clinical Systems Improvement (ICSI) and Medica clinical guidelines.
-Medica expects providers to conduct surveillance of the child's developmental and social-emotional milestones at each Child and Teen Checkups visit.
+Medica asks participating providers to follow the Institute for Clinical Systems Improvement (ICSI) and Medica clinical guidelines.
+At a minimum, Medica expects providers to conduct surveillance of the child's developmental and social-emotional milestones at each Child and Teen Checkups visit and provide referrals as medically indicated.
+We also educate providers about Help Me Grow and how to make referrals.

-Additionally, Medica strongly recommends as best practice that a standardized developmental screening instrument be used at 9, 18 and 24 months and at 3 years.
+Additionally, in accordance to the Child and Teen Checkups Periodicity Schedule, Medica strongly recommends as best practice that a standardized developmental screening instrument be used at 9, 18 and 24 months and at 3 years.
 And, if a standardized screening instrument was not used at the 3 year checkup, it is recommended that one be used at the 4 year checkup and at the 5 year checkup if one was not used at the 3 or 4 year checkup.
+We expect providers to make referrals as medically indicated by the screening(s).

 For social-emotional health, Medica strongly recommends as best practice that a standardized social-emotional/mental health screening instrument be used at 6, 12, 18 and 24 months and at every C&TC screening between 3 and 20 years.
 If a child does not meet the milestones, the family can access services through one of our providers specializing in the treatment of autism spectrum disorders.
-This may include additional evaluations and a range of treatment services such as, outpatient services, inhome services or day treatment services. "
+This may include additional evaluations and a range of treatment services such as, outpatient services, in-home services or day treatment services.
+Again, we expect providers to make referrals as medically indicated by the screening(s).